inanutshellus/mybatis-xml-intellij-plugin/README.md

 Right-click inside a MyBATIS/iBATIS XML file's query tag (e.g. inside a "select") and click the "Extract Query to Clipboard" context menu item.
 The plugin will turn your mybatis statement into a real sql query (or, well, its best attempt) and load it into your clipboard.

+![Right click in the tag you want extracted and select "Extract Query to Clipboard"][right-click-example-img]

 ## For example:

 <tt>SqlExample.xml:</tt>